mickfuzz/phd4/_posts/thesis_chapters/2023-9-2-Literature_review.md

 To help answer RQ1 and 2, this literature review explores pedagogies and resources used by practitioners and learners to support the process of learning

 <!-- NOTE - THIS ISN'T REALLY NEEDED NOW - HOW ELSE? -->

-Coverage of wider pedagogical frameworks focused on participants to develop agency in an evolving community.
+- Coverage of wider pedagogical frameworks focused on participants to develo-p agency in an evolving community.

+    - communities of practice - legitimate peripheral participation boundaries and Barriers -

+- Examples informal community creation in practice and research & pedogogies

+    - Tinkering -Design-based & Tinkering / Exploratory - Bevan et al
+    - Parents as brokers in tech use / learning - Roque et al, Barron, Correa
+    - 5th dimension
+    - Mantle of the Expert (and drama processes games)

 Identify types of barriers / obstacles and address pedagogies which address then?

 Because of the community focus of the study, but the relevance of new curriculum the lit review spans different community perspectives / scopes.

+- K12 context: types of barriers addressed focused around curriculum and assessment, end with analysis of what formal ed often fails to address
     - computational thinking vs coding practices: explain why CT not the focus, abstract / concrete apsect.

-- K12 context: types of barriers addressed focused around curriculum and assessment, end with analysis of what formal ed often fails to address

-- professional and enthusiast game making communities and informal setttings: better to address
+- professional and enthusiast game making communities and informal setttings: better to address coding practices not -hci and affordance theory, technical barriers , solved by design

-## Literature Review overview - structure by hand
+      - MDA
+      - design patterns and gdp collections

   <!-- - Design-based & Tinkering / Exploratory - Bevan et al  -->
   <!-- - Note lack of specifics of community-building approaches - so next section will cast net wider for general principles first -->

-- Examples informal community creation in practice and research
-      - Parents as brokers in tech use / learning - Roque et al, Barron, Correa
-      - 5th dimension
-      - Mantle of the Expert (and drama processes games)

-- Pedagogies
-      - Tinkering -Design-based & Tinkering / Exploratory - Bevan et al
-      - 5th dimension
-      - Mantle of the Expert (and drama processes games)

 <!-- NOTE - is it worth looking at types of collaboration - and specifically why I am interested in real life collaboration rather than online collabs  -->